We help to keep young learners naturally active

 Our sport facilities include the fully equipped purpose built Sir Jack Hayward Sports Hall, our recently refurbished and extended netball and tennis courts, extensive playing fields and an athletics track.

-Within our curriculum, each girl participates in two double lessons of P.E. each week as well as being encouraged to take part in before school clubs, lunchtime sessions and extended day activities.
+Within our curriculum, each child participates in two double lessons of P.E. each week as well as being encouraged to take part in before school clubs, lunchtime sessions and extended day activities.

 Activities currently include:

-All girls have the option to take GCSE and ‘A’ Level in Physical Education.
+All pupils have the option to take GCSE and 'A' Level in Physical Education.